 Give your hands a quick wash and then lay the sweet potato fries out in a single layer on a baking tray.
 Season with salt and pepper and sprinkle on a splash of oil and half the cumin seeds.
 Roast in the middle of your oven until golden, 18-20 mins.
 Turn half way through cooking.

 Meanwhile, trim the root from the spring onion then thinly slice.
 Chop the vine tomato into 1cm chunks.
 Quarter the cucumber lengthways then chop into 1cm chunks.
-Mix together in a bowl and season with a pinch of salt, pepper and the remaining cumin seeds.
+Mix together in a bowl and season with salt, pepper and the remaining cumin seeds.
 Drizzle on the vinegar along with the olive oil (see ingredients for amount) and the remaining coriander.
 Mix again and set aside.

 Share the fries between your plates and spoon the salad alongside.
 Pop the koftas on the plate and finish with a dollop of limey mayo to dip your chips in.
 Enjoy!